 Deborah HrbekPrincipal / Senior Attorney

 Deborah Hrbek is the firm's founder.
-Focusing her practice on entertainment and small business law, Hrbek represents creative professionals, entrepreneurs and artists, including indie labels, TV and film production companies, directors, talent, writers, managers, spokespersons, musicians, filmmakers, visual artists, graphic artists and photographers, as well as investors in the arts.
-Hrbek's Featured Client artist roster includes an Oscar winning film production team, Internet sensation "Obama Girl," and a novelist short-listed for the Booker Prize.
+Focusing her practice on entertainment and small business law, Hrbek represents creative professionals, entrepreneurs and artists, including independent record labels, TV and film production companies, book publishers, podcast producers, directors, talent, writers, managers, talent agents, literary agents, spokespersons and influencers, musicians, independent filmmakers, visual artists, animators, graphic artists, photographers and Instagrammers, as well as investors in the arts.
+Hrbek's Featured Client artist roster includes an Oscar winning film production team, a novelist short-listed for the Booker Prize, and the founders of award-winning online local news publisher Gothamist, now under the WNYC umbrella.

-Hrbek's small business clients include independent publishing houses and magazines, restaurant owners, software development and other technology companies, social networking sites and other Internet-based business ventures.
+Hrbek's small business clients include fashion designers, artisans and makers, branding and influencer agencies, specialty food distributors, venue owners, event planners, marketing companies, beauty product distributors, app developers, start-up technology companies, social networking sites and other Internet-based business ventures.
 With this broad corporate and entertainment industry background, Hrbek has been able to provide effective representation to parties involved in the multi-platform, transmedia deals that fuel the new media industry.

 MA Law, Kings College, Cambridge University, UK, 1992